-Although LGAC no longer needs to file an annual Internal Control Summary and Certification with the Division of Budget, it is still required to comply with existing internal control and other reporting requirements pursuant to the Public Authorities Law and any regulations issued by the Office of the State Comptroller regarding the use of the Public Authorities Reporting Information System (PARIS).
+Although LGAC is no longer required to file an annual Internal Control Summary and Certification with the Division of Budget, it is still required to comply with existing internal control and other reporting requirements pursuant to the Public Authorities Law and any regulations issued by the Office of the State Comptroller regarding the use of the Public Authorities Reporting Information System (PARIS).
 Therefore, Corporation management ("management") will continue to conduct an annual internal control assessment of LGAC's operations to ensure continued compliance with existing laws and regulations and to provide assurance that LGAC's assets are appropriately protected and managed.

-The Corporation's Internal Control Officer has conducted an assessment of the effectiveness of the Corporation's internal control system as of March 31, 2011 utilizing the criteria described in the "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As part of this assessment, the Internal Control Officer has obtained and reviewed an independent audit report issued by KPMG LLP on controls over the trustee bank that furnishes bank trustee and custodial services to the Corporation and an independent audit report on internal controls over financial reporting issued by Toski, Schaefer & Co., P.C.
+The Corporation's Internal Control Officer has conducted an assessment of the effectiveness of the Corporation's internal control system as of March 31, 2012 utilizing the criteria described in the "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As part of this assessment, the Internal Control Officer has obtained and reviewed an independent audit report issued by KPMG LLP on controls over the trustee bank that furnishes bank trustee and custodial services to the Corporation and an independent audit report on internal controls over financial reporting issued by Toski & Co., CPAs, P.C.
 In addition, the Corporation's internal control guidelines and policies and procedures were reviewed, members of the Corporation's staff were interviewed and corporate financial documents were reviewed.
 Management believes that this assessment provides a reasonable basis for its opinion.

 As of April 1, 2006, the Act requires the Corporation to form both Audit and Governance Committees composed of independent members.
 The Corporation formed Audit and Governance Committees on July 24, 2007.
 Furthermore, on December 7, 1990, the Board of Directors created a Finance Committee to be comprised of the Chair of the Corporation, the State Comptroller and the Budget Director, with the State Comptroller serving as the Chair.
 The Public Authorities Law was amended in December 2009 to require that the Audit, Governance and Finance Committees each have no less than three independent members and that the independent members constitute a majority on the Committees.
 As a result, on March 24, 2010, the Board voted to revise the composition of each of these Committees to meet the new statutory requirements.
+There are currently vacancies on each Committee due to vacancies on the Board.
+A majority of committee members present at all committee meetings held during the fiscal year 2011-12 were independent members.